-In the Extrovert ideal, these values are held up as superior, based upon the assumption that to be healthy and happy individuals should be forthright, talkative, loud and so on.
-Introverted behaviours are considered inferior.
+In the Extrovert ideal, these values are held up as superior, based upon the assumption that to be healthy and happy individuals should be forthright, talkative and expressive.
+Introverted behaviours are considered inferior, even a mental illness.
 Society is often engineered to cater for the extroverts more than introverts.

-The Tyranny is a social and cultural process that seeks to undermine an individual or defined group that doesn’t fit in.
-Another example is the the notion of happiness through consumption, which has been the creed for the past few decades.
+Another example is the the capitalistic notion of happiness through consumption, which has been the creed for the past few decades.
 Our economics is built on the idea that we have to keep consuming in order to live a happy life.

 This then is the prison of society that exists invisibly around us.
 We obey the dictates of society because we have told it’s better to fit in and conform.

 ‘Don’t Compare Your Insides to Others’ Outsides.’